-We have substantially completed our audit of your financial statements and subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Audit, Governance and Standards Committee meeting on 29 July 2020 and following the end of the inspection period on 17 August 2020.
-These outstanding items listed on page 4.
+We have substantially completed our audit of your financial statements and subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Audit, Governance and Standards Committee meeting on 16 November.
+The outstanding items are listed on page 4.